Welcome to week four of our Wardrobe Challenge!

 Here’s an example of how I recreate a look:

 I pinned this image of Victoria Beckham because I love how it mixes casual and elegant elements.

-We have different body types, I’m a foot taller, probably a hundred pounds heavier, and our lifestyles and budgets aren’t even in the same stratosphere.
-LOL.
+We have very different body types, she’s petite, I’m a foot taller, probably a hundred pounds heavier, and our lifestyles and budgets aren’t even in the same stratosphere.

-Instead, I pulled out my favorite dark skinny jeans (not sure how they still fit), an inexpensive white blouse from Amazon, my camel coat from H&M and heels, yes, heels.
+Instead, I pulled out my favorite dark skinny jeans, an inexpensive white blouse, a camel coat I found at H&M a few years ago, and heels.